 Organizing the Device

-But you also need determine the best way to have the device in your car while you fulfill the requirements of your conviction.
+Along with knowing its mode of operation, you need to figure out the placement of the device.
+You want to place it where it will be discrete yet at the same time easy to access.
 Here are Intoxalock’s inexpensive tips for safely storing or disguising your ignition interlock device without interfering with its performance.

-You will frequently need to provide a random retest (meaning you will blow into the device) while you’re driving.
+The device will frequently require you to provide a random retest (meaning you will blow into the device) while you’re driving.
 You will always need to have your ignition interlock device ready.
-You can ensure that your device is conveniently located on your vehicle’s dash by using velcro strips.
+Therefore one of the ideal locations for your ignition interlock device is placing it on your vehicle’s dash by using velcro strips.

-- Choose a spot to mount your device that is within hand’s reach and that doesn’t interfere with your ability to access your temperature or other controls.
+- Choose a spot to mount your device that is within hand’s reach and that doesn’t interfere with your ability to access your temperature or other controls of your car.
 Mounting the breathalyzer portion of your device will ensure that you will always know where the device is and that is safe and secure.
 This will also help prevent the mouthpiece portion of your interlock device from accumulating dirt, dust and other debris that often accumulates in vehicle consoles or floorboards.

 - An alternative option is to use the velcro and elastic armbands that joggers often use.
 These armbands come in many sizes.
 The medium or large sizes (depending on the brand) will allow for your interlock device to slip inside while still allowing you to access the mouthpiece and without hindering the cable.
 You can then mount the armband to your dash to provide a secure spot for storing your device.
 You can use the 3M-style strips that can be easily removed once you’ve successfully completed your ignition interlock device requirement.

 Cable Management for Interlock Devices